MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-win10/other/index.md

 ms.localizationpriority: medium
 ---

-# Other articles about Visual Studio targeting UWP
+# Other articles about Visual Studio targeting Windows 103

-Articles about Visual Studio targeting UWP, for Managed Partners, other than initial IDE setup.
+Articles about Visual Studio targeting Windows 10, for Managed Partners, other than initial IDE setup.

 ### In this section